 The vet you use for your dog or cat may not be able to treat your gecko, which means you may need to travel further afield if your gecko becomes unwell.
 Exotic vets are usually more expensive than dog or cat vets – this is because the Veterinary Surgeons and Veterinary nurses have undergone extra training to know how to care for all sorts of exotic animals, they also need specialist equipment at their practice which many small animal vets do not have.

-Make sure you have a vet to use and register your gecko with them as soon as you can.
+As soon as you’ve read the rest of this guide to Leopard Gecko care for beginners, make sure you have a vet to use and register your gecko with them as soon as you can.
 That way, should your pet become unwell you have already done the legwork and know who you need to contact.
 There is nothing worse than having a sick pet and panicking about where to take them.
 Get that planned now and hopefully, you will never need them!

 They are very placid